d-velop/dvelop-sdk-cs/README.md

 dotnet pack -o dist --version-suffix alpha
 ```

-You will need to have an installed and configured dotnet core SDK
+You will need to have an installed and configured dotnet SDK.

 ## Versioning